coderstephen/cipher9/README.md

 key `7`, we can run:

     echo "hello world" | cipher9 -e -k 7

+The output will be "olssv dvysk".
+We can crack the encrypted message by giving cipher9 no arguments:

+    echo "olssv dvysk" | cipher9

+The output will be the original message, "hello world".

 ## License
 This program is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for details.